 The summary is a count of all the qualified households on waiting lists across the country as at a particular date.

-The most recent Summary was undertaken at 7th May 2013.
+The most recent Summary of Social Housing Assessments was undertaken at 21st September 2016

 The Summary process involves housing authorities contacting the households on its waiting list to confirm that those households are still eligible for, and in need of, support.